 You probably will not have a washing machine or a dishwasher, as they tend to use a large quantity of your precious water.
 Then they will fill up your grey-water tanks pretty quickly. so, you will end up hauling your laundry off to a laundry-mat.
 There will be no hot-tub or even long showers for that matter.
 Consider how cold a steel box floating in the water in the middle of winter can feel. there are other things to consider as well like electric and communications and no cable.
 It’s not for everyone, but it is for many.
 To learn more about the costs of Narrowboat expenses check out this blog

 Today there are estimated to be over 30,000 canal boats or Narrowboats in Britain.
 Many serve as permanent dwellings while others are used as vacation get-a-ways or rentals.They can be rented by the week or the month.
-Modern diesels usually provide the small power required to leisurely cruise through the countrysides and villages of England, Scotland and Wales.
-Complete with all the modern conveniences like flushing toilets, showers and satellite TV, they provide just about everything you need for a great vacation experience or a more permanent lifestyle.
+Modern types of diesel usually provide the small power required to leisurely cruise through the countrysides and villages of England, Scotland, and Wales.
+Complete with all the modern conveniences like flushing toilets, showers, and satellite TV, they provide just about everything you need for a great vacation experience or a more permanent lifestyle.
 For a better picture of life aboard, check out these short videos: